 Utang na Loob Mentality

-Another important aspect of Filipino mentality is “utang na loob,” which roughly translates to debt of gratitude or sense of obligation.
-Taken word for word, it means “dept of the inner self.”
+Another important aspect of Filipino mentality is “utang na loob,” which roughly translates to debt of gratitude or a sense of obligation.
+Taken word for word, it means “debt of the inner self.”

 For virtual assistants in the Philippines, this cultural trait often manifests as going above and beyond their duties out of a strong sense of loyalty and gratitude to their employers.
-They often want to meet (if not exceed) clients’ and managers’ expectations.
-Now, wouldn’t love that in a virtual assistant? 🤩
+They often want to meet (if not exceed) clients’ and managers’ expectations!

-Younger and more modern Filipinos, meanwhile, view this trait differently. 👀
+Younger and more modern Filipinos view this trait differently.

 While this debt of gratitude remains a crucial aspect of their identity, they also value independence and individuality.
 This shift in perspective reflects the country’s growing openness to new ideas and perspectives.